Mohammad Hadi al-Milani

 Al-Milani was also active in political and social affairs.
 When he moved to Mashhad, the Islamic seminary of Mashhad flourished.
 He contributed to the establishment of many Islamic seminary schools across Iran.

 After the death of Hossein Borujerdi in 1961, al-Milani was considered to be among Iran's leading grand Ayatollahs, along with Mohammad Kazem Shariatmadari and Ruhollah Khomeini.
-He also taught Ali Khamenei, Iran's supreme leader.
+He also taught Ali Khamenei, Iran's former supreme leader.

 Lineage

 Al-Milani was born to a prominent religious family, that emigrated from Medina, and settled in Milan, West Azerbaijan, in the 14th century.
 He was descended from the fourth Shia Imam, Ali ibn Husayn Zayn al-Abidin, whose grandfather Ali was Muhammad's cousin.

 Early life and education

 Early life

 Al-Milani was born to Sayyid Jafar al-Milani (d.
-1907) and Bibi Khanum Mamaqani, in Najaf.
+1907) and Bibi Khanum Mamaqani, in Najaf, Ottoman Iraq.
 Both of his parents were ulama.
 He was the eldest of three sons and three daughters.
 Both of his brothers, Musa al-Milani and Kadhim al-Milani were merchants.
 His father died when he was sixteen years old, and al-Milani was taken in by his uncle and to-be father-in-law Sheikh Abdallah Mamaqani.